Compiling Lus

 meson compile -C build

-• On macOS and Linux, you can place it in the /usr/local/bin directory.
+• On macOS and Linux, you can place them in the /usr/local/bin directory.

 • On Windows, you should create a new directory for Lus and follow these instructions to add it to your system’s PATH.